AidRaff/BLS_Generate/README.txt

 SUMMARY

 BLS_Generate is a Python code used to generate broadband light scattering (BLS) spectra for spherical homogeneous particles.
-Full details of the theoretical framework used for these calculations can be found in the associated manuscript [insert doi when available].
+Full details of the theoretical framework used for these calculations can be found in the associated manuscript (https://doi.org/10.1016/j.jqsrt.2025.109708).
 A brief summary is given below.

 Users input 5 parameters: